-Judd, a Republican, was the representative for Illinois's 1st congressional district from 1867 to 1871.
+Judd was the representative for Illinois’s 1st congressional district and was a Republican.
+He served from 1867 to 1871.

 From Mar 1867 to Mar 1871, Judd missed 169 of 1,351 roll call votes, which is 12.5%.
 This is better than the median of 25.2% among the lifetime records of representatives serving in Mar 1871.
 The chart below reports missed votes over time.